BrendanO123/GLFWMinecraftClone/README.md

 ## How to Use the Project

 ### Building the Project
 The project comes with a makefile in the root directory for make compatibility.
 After downloading and unzipping the project (if you have make for C++ installed), simply cd to the root directory of the project in the terminal and run the command: ```make```.
+Please note that some commits may contain compiler warnings that may prevent compilation depending on your compiler and what C and C++ versions you have installed.

 ### Running the Project
 After building the project, the project can be run from the build.out file.
 In the terminal, cd to the root directory and run: ```./build.out```.